Remarks on Milnor K-theory and Tate's conjecture for divisors: Preliminaries and conventions

 \begin{remark} The above theorem shows that the $\ell$-adic completion $K^M_n(k(X))\hat \otimes \Z_\ell$ is related to the $\ell$-adic cohomology of the generic point of $X$.
 In particular, if $X$ is smooth projective, then there is a natural map

 This explains the idea that some cycle conjectures, resp.\ conjectures on $\ell$-adic cohomology, may have interpretations in terms of completed Milnor K-theory.
 Note however that the above map is zero if $ H^n(X,\mu_{\ell^r}^{\otimes n})=N^1H^n(X,\mu_{\ell^r}^{\otimes n})$ for all $r\geq 1$.
-Remarkably, it is in the case $k=\bar \F$ an open problem if the latter always holds, see \cite[p.\ 305]{bloch-esnault}.
+Remarkably, for $k=\bar \F$ and $n\geq 3$, it is to the best knowledge of the author an open problem if the latter always holds, see \cite[p.\ 305]{bloch-esnault}.
 It is likely that this is not the case in general, but if it holds for a given variety $X$, then no information of its $n$-th $\ell$-adic \'etale cohomology is captured by the completed Milnor K-group $K^M_n(k(X))\hat \otimes \Z_\ell$.
-This explains one important subtlety of the relation between completed Milnor K-theory and \'etale cohomology,.
+This explains one important subtlety of the relation between completed Milnor K-theory and \'etale cohomology.
 We circumvent this problem in the present paper via the observation that $N^1H^2(X,A(n))$ is generated by algebraic classes and so the above question is well-understood in the case of degree 2 cohomology. \end{remark}

-\subsection{Prime to $\ell$-alterations}
+\subsection{Prime to $\ell$ alterations}